My Alma Mater

-It was at Queens that, instead of working alone in my improvised basement darkroom I suddenly had real darkrooms to use, with enlargers and equipment I could never afford, real publications to print my work, and real friends who shared my interest.
+It was at Queens that, instead of working alone in my improvised basement darkroom, I suddenly had real darkrooms to use, with enlargers and equipment I could never afford myself, real publications to print my work, and real friends who shared my interest.

-And hee we have some of those images: images from my earliest photographic days.
+And here we have some of those images: images from my earliest photographic days.
 This is a tribute to the beauty of Queens University that gave me so much.

 Queen’s University is located on Lake Ontario just where it empties into the St. Lawrence River.
 The campus is right on the lake in the oldest part of the town.
 It is not possible to overstate the beauty of the place in those days.

 Our initiation rituals, at least as I experienced them, were benign and friendly.
 We did not feel threatened and we threw ourselves into the ritual.
 And it did serve to eventually foster a feeling of solidarity and belonging.

 One of the things I remember most was how much there was to do on campus.
 No matter what your interests, there was a club or a team, or a concert, always something.
 There was never enough time.